Who can apply? Visual artists working in all disciplines can apply, except for currently matriculating students and Queens Museum full-time employees.

 Does anything else happen in the studio wing?
+Yes.
 Due to space limitations in the Museum, all departments (Curatorial, Public Events, and Education) do occasionally use the studio program common area for classes, events, and production space.

 Can I choose my studio?
 We will ask you to rank your preferences.